Somorovd/card-game-system/slay_the_spire/slay-the-spire.md

 - **Akabako** - Your first attack each combat deals 8 additional damage.
 - **Art of War** - If you do not play any Attacks during your turn, gain an extra energy next turn
+- **Bag of Preparation** - At the start of each combat, draw 2 additional cards
 - **Bronze Scales** - Whenever you take damage, deal 3 damage back.
 - **Burning Blood** - At the end of combat, heal 6 HP.
 - **Centennial Puzzle** - The first time you lose HP each combat, draw 3 cards.